Guide to Ravinia on the cheap. Ravinia is a lovely venue to attend an outdoor concert.

 Purchase tickets here.
-Tickets can also be purchased by phone or at the box office.
-A $12 service charge is added to all online, mail and phone orders.
+For 2021 all tickets will be sold online.
+Ticketing fees in 2019 a $12 service charge is added to all online, mail and phone orders.
 Purchases made on the day of select performances will reflect an additional charge of $5 per ticket (the website indicates which shows where this applies).
 Lawn screen pricing: Published lawn ticket prices will increase by $5 on nights when a video screen is added on the lawn.
+It is not clear in 2021 how much the ticketing fees will be.

 Ticket prices vary based on the performance.
 With lawn seats you should arrive very early on the day of the performance or you will be relegated to the less desirable lawn locations like behind the audio equipment.
 Concerts sell out and the lawn will be jammed.